sabidhasan/compsci/MIT6.0002/MIT6.0002-3.md

 ## Lecture 12 - Clustering

+Clustering is organizing objects into groups with similar members.
 The variability within a cluster is the distance from the mean of each point.
 This is similar to *variance* but omits the $/n$ term.
 $$
 variability(cluster) = \sum{(point[i] - mean)^2}
 $$